Scholars programs at Ohio State provide community and engagement opportunities for students with specific interests, experiences or goals.

 RiSE Programs

 RiSE programs provide community and support for undergraduate students who come to the Columbus campus by way of transfer (JLM Scholars Program), campus change (RCT Scholars Program), or who have lived experience in foster care, kinship care, or another out-of-home placement (FAN Scholars).
-Support is also available for undergraduate or graduate students with parenting responsibilities.
 Applications may be submitted the semester prior to students’ planned Columbus campus entry, and may remain open after student entry depending upon program capacity.